Fdhvdu/ThreadPool/README.md

 To use [example_ret.cpp](tutorial/example_ret.cpp):<br>
 g++ -std=c++14 tutorial/example_ret.cpp src/IThreadPoolItemBase.cpp ../lib/src/CScopeGuard.cpp ../lib/src/CSemaphore.cpp
 # About compilation errors
 Does your compiler support C++14?
-If not, why don't you use Visual Studio Community 2015 or GCC 5.2.0?<br>
+If not, why don't you use Visual Studio Community 2015?<br>
 Or, maybe you lost my lib files, [here is link](https://github.com/Fdhvdu/lib)<br>
 The directory should be look like